Jordan Mailata: Rugby league career

-NFL career
+American football career

+Pre-draft

 After seeing video clips of him playing rugby league, NFL executives invited Mailata to try out for their International Player Pathway Program.
 Mailata had never played American football and admitted that his knowledge of the game was minimal, and also stated that he would watch only one NFL game a year, the Super Bowl.
-When asked what position he wanted to play, he suggested offensive tackle, since he knew of that position from the movie The Blind Side.
 In February 2018, he went to IMG Academy in Florida to train under the supervision and guidance of coach Aden Durde.
-During this training he was scouted by Jeff Stoutland, the offensive line coach of the Philadelphia Eagles.
-During the player introductions for NBC Sunday Night Football, Mailata pays credit to Stoutland's mentorship, saying he attended "Jeff Stoutland University", having had no collegiate football experience before entering the NFL.
+While training, he was scouted by Jeff Stoutland, the offensive line coach of the Philadelphia Eagles.
+In the player introductions for NBC Sunday Night Football, Mailata pays credit to Stoutland's mentorship, saying he attended "Jeff Stoutland University", having had no collegiate football experience before entering the NFL.

-NFL scouts evaluated Mailata as a 5.5 prospect grade, which equates to a practice-squad player with a chance to make the bottom-end of the official NFL roster.
-Pre-draft scouting reports written about Mailata evaluated him as a "work in progress", and gave him the pro player comparison of Conor McDermott of the New York Jets.
+NFL scouts evaluated Mailata as a 5.5 prospect grade, which equates to a practice squad player with a chance to make the bottom-end of the official NFL roster.
+Pre-draft scouting reports written about Mailata evaluated him as a "work in progress", and gave him the pro player comparison of then-Buffalo Bill OT Conor McDermott.

-In March 2018, Mailata attended a combine at the Tampa Bay Buccaneers practice facility, at One Buc Place.
-The combine participants included 5 other international NFL prospects like Mailata, as well as a host of top-ranked college football prospects who did not receive an invite to the official NFL Combine.
-Several general managers of NFL teams were present, including Jason Licht of the Tampa Bay Buccaneers and Rick Spielman of the Minnesota Vikings.
+In March 2018, Mailata attended a combine at the Tampa Bay Buccaneers' practice facility, One Buc Place.
+The combine participants included five other international NFL prospects like Mailata, as well as a host of top-ranked college football prospects who did not receive an invite to the official NFL Combine.
+Several NFL team general managers were present, including Jason Licht of the Buccaneers and Rick Spielman of the Minnesota Vikings.